MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

 1. Log into the virtual machine using the virtual machine credentials located on the **Resources** tab above.

-1. Open a new browser window and navigate to https://make.powerapps.com.
+2. Open a new browser window and navigate to https://make.powerapps.com.

-1. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.
+3. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

-1. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.
+4. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.

-1. Open the **Sustainability Manager** Application.
+5. Open the **Sustainability Manager** Application.

 ![image](./Images/Lab04/image5.svg)

->[!ALERT] **Important** Please make sure that you have completed the previous labs to ensure that the dashboards and reports show meaningful data.
+**Important** Please make sure that you have completed the previous labs to ensure that the dashboards and reports show meaningful data.

 ### Task 1: Explore Sustainability Dashboards